Jaynes, E. T. (1957)

 Jaynes, E. T. (1957) Information Theory and Statistical Mechanics.
 Physical Review, 106(4), 620–630. https://doi.org/10.1103/PhysRev.106.620

-Jaynes pointed out in this paper that we are solving an insufficient reason problem.
+Jaynes pointed out in this paper that we are solving an insufficient reasoning problem.
 What we could measure is some macroscopic quantity, from which we derive other macroscopic quantities.
 That being said, we know a system with a lot of possible microscopic states, \(\{ s_i \}\) while the probabilities of each microscopic state \(\{p_i \}\) is not known at all.
 We also know a macroscopic quantity \(\langle f(s_i) \rangle\) which is defined as

 The question that Jaynes asked was the following.